zacharee/SamloaderKotlin/README.md

 3. Expand "Tasks," then "build," and double-click "createDistributable" on Windows and Linux, or "packageDmg" on macOS.
 4. Once it finishes building, check the output log to see where the executable was saved.

-On macOS, you'll have to also add an extra step.
-Use the same process as above to run the "notarizeDmg" task after packaging.

 ## Android:

 ### Command Line: